wiktord2000/Customer-satisfaction-monitoring-system/README.md

 The project was carried out by a five-person team, coordinated by a delegated InsERT employee.
 The final outcome of our work was presented during the Team Projects Conference, which took place on June 23, 2022, at the Wrocław University of Science and Technology.
-A promotional video of our product can be found on my portfolio on GitHub.

 ### Responsibilities:
  - Designing the user interface